sebhmg/curve-apps/README.rst

 From PyPI
 ~~~~~~~~~

-To install the **edge-detection** package published on PyPI:
+To install the **curve-apps** package published on PyPI:

 .. code-block:: bash

-    pip install -U --no-deps edge-detection
+    pip install -U --no-deps curve-apps

 From a Git tag or branch
 ~~~~~~~~~~~~~~~~~~~~~~~~